In this guide we’ll look at the best wood glue products for the UK market.

 How strong is wood glue?

 Modern wood glues are extremely strong.
 In fact, they are stronger than the wood itself.
-Having said that, wood glue will only work at its best if the joint you are glueing is well made.
-Even wood glue can’t hold a joint together well if there are large gaps.
+Having said that, the strongest wood glue will only work at its best if the joint to be glued is well made.
+Even the strongest wood glue can’t hold a joint together well if there are large gaps.
 So, you can rely on wood glue to create a really impressive bond but do make sure the joint has a nice tight fit.

 How do you remove wood glue?

-To easily remove glue that has set you should apply heat.
-Use a heat gun on the joint line to soften the glue and then gradually apply slow, steady pressure to open the joint.
+The best way to remove glue, especially strong wood glue, is to apply heat.
+Use a heat gun on the joint line to soften it and then gradually apply slow, steady pressure to open the joint.
 You might have to reheat the glue periodically.
 Don’t use too high a heat as this may damage the wood.
-Slowly and carefully with gentle but firm pressure and moderate heat is the way to go.